-~~~~This post is an invited Guest Post on Worst Professor Ever. (originally published July 2011).
-Visit Worst Professor Ever for some of the best alt-university commentary on the web!
-Worst Professor Ever is the brainchild of Amanda N. Krauss.
-She left a tenure-track position to have a life.~~~~
+~~~~This post was an invited Guest Post on the former blog Worst Professor Ever. (originally published July 2011).
+Worst Professor Ever was the brainchild of Amanda N. Krauss.
+She left a tenure-track position to have a life.

 This past year I left my tenured professor position and administrative role as a department head at a Big Ten Research University.
 I was making close to six figures and was in my sabbatical year.